 Workload: It is important to stay current with the material.
 You should be prepared to devote at least 2-3 hours outside of class for each in-class lecture.
-In particular, you should expect to spend a significant amount of time for this course working on the computer trying example programs and developing programming assignments.
-For the projects, it is expected to take an average of 25 hours to complete.
-It is recommended to start and complete these assignments early; do not wait until the last minute to start your programming assignments.
+In particular, you should expect to spend a significant amount of time for this course working on a computer trying example programs and developing programming assignments.
+For the larger/more involved programming assignments (the projects), it is expected to take an average of 20 hours to complete.
+Do not wait until the last minute to start your programming assignments.